adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/share_folder ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-share_folder))
 Share a folder with collaborators.
 Most sharing will be completed synchronously.
 Large folders will be completed asynchronously.
 To make testing the async case repeatable, set `ShareFolderArg.force_async`.
 If a ShareFolderLaunch.async_job_id is returned, you'll need to call [check_share_job_status](#sharingcheck_share_job_status-see-docs) until the action completes to get the metadata for the folder.
-Apps must have full Dropbox access to use this endpoint.

 ```js
 dropbox({